alshedivat/al-folio/_pages/about.md

 ---

 I'm Georg, an incoming PhD student at the [University of St Andrews](https://www.st-andrews.ac.uk){:target="\_blank"} in Scotland, advised by [Ognjen Arandjelović](http://oa7.host.cs.st-andrews.ac.uk){:target="\_blank"}.
-Prior to this, I studied an integrated master's (MSci) in Computer Science at the same institution.
+Prior to this, I studied an integrated master's (MSci) in Computer Science at the same university.
 My research lies at the intersection of computer vision, deep learning, and digital pathology.

 I am also a part-time working student in the [Realtime Computer Vision](https://www.robotron.de/rcv){:target="\_blank"} department at [Robotron Datenbank-Software GmbH](https://www.robotron.de){:target="\_blank"}.